cloudmesh-community/sp20-516-233/environmental-boat-project/proposal.md

 ```
 client = mqtt.Client()

 client.connect("mqtt.eclipse.org", 1883, 60)
 ```

 This creates a MQTT client that runs on a local server on port 1883.
+The `client_id` specifies a name for the client.
+If `client_id` is left empty, then it will be automatically assigned a random name.
+We set `clean_session=False` because we want the broker to keep information about the subscriptions and queued messages whenever the client disconnects.
+We need to specify the MQQT `protocol` version since the automatic default can change with updates.

 ```
-client = mqtt.Client("mqttClient")
+client = mqtt.Client("mqttClient", clean_session=False, protocol=mqtt.MQTTv31)

-client.on_connect = on_connect
+---------- other code for client setup in between -------------

-client.connect(host="localhost",port=1883, clean_session=False)
+client.connect(host="insert_localhost_ip_address", port=1883)
 ```

 #### How to Find the Local Host IP Address